 There are further instructions for wearing FFP-2 or FFP-3 masks.
-Paying attention to them is really important: the mask will only protect you if it is worn correctly - leaks increase the risk of infection.
+Paying attention to them is really important: the mask will only protect you if it is worn properly - leaks increase the risk of infection.

 - Please change your mask as soon as it becomes soaked.
 Refer to the following section for reuse instructions.

-In the event that FFP2 masks are only worn for a short period of time, such as when shopping or on public transport, the Federal Institute for Drugs and Medical Devices provides instructions for reuse.
+In the event that FFP2 masks are only worn for a short time, such as when shopping or on public transport, the Federal Institute for Drugs and Medical Devices provides instructions for reuse.